Sweet-Bob/gulp-environment/README.md

   return gulp.src([
     'assets/scripts/**/*.js'
   ])
-    .pipe(env.if.not.production(cleanCSS()))
+    .pipe(env.if.production(
+      cleanCSS(), dontRunThisOnLive()
+    ))
     .pipe(gulp.dest('web/assets/scripts/'))
 })
 ```

 ## API

-Each of the methods below will be created for each of the environments defined in `config.js`&mdash;by default, this is development, qa, and production.
+Each of the methods below will be created for each of the environments defined in config.js&mdash;by default, this is development, qa, and production.

 ### env.current

-A getter/setter to access the current environment. `env.current` will return an object representing the current environment which can be passed to all other functions in this module.
+A getter/setter to access the current environment.

 ### env.if.environment(ifTrue[, ifFalse])